liebke/avout/README.md

 5. Release the read-lock on all references.

-### ZooKeeper Reads and Writes for deref outside transaction
+### ZooKeeper Reads and Writes for deref Outside Transaction

 1. (1 W) create /ref-name/lock/n- (one per ref in transaction)
 2. (1 R) children /ref-name/lock (one per ref in transaction)